Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-I believe my credentials and experiences make me a good candidate for this position.
-I would love the opportunity to discuss further with you about the ways I can be a valuable asset on your staff.
+I believe that my skills and experiences make me a excellent candidate for this job.
+I would like the chance to chat with you regarding how I could contribute on your staff.

 Sincerely,